 To be eligible for this program, there are several different requirements.

-This program does not consider the functional ability or disabilities of the applicants as a qualifying factor.
-However, prioritization may be given to individuals who are expected to remain living in their homes for an extended period of time (as opposed to those who may be moving into an assisted living or nursing home community).
+This program does not consider the functional ability or disabilities of the applicant as a qualifying factor.
+However, prioritization may be given to individuals who are expected to remain living in their homes for an extended period of time (as opposed to those who may be moving into an assisted living or a nursing home community).

-The funds can be applied towards a wide range of home safety improvements, such as plumbing, heating, roof, well, and electrical repairs, but most relevant are modifications to help elderly and disabled individuals improve access to, and in and around their homes.
+The funds can be applied toward a wide range of home safety improvements, such as plumbing, heating, roof, well, and electrical repairs, but most relevant are modifications to help elderly and disabled individuals improve access into and within their homes.